Sport New Zealand Logo

 “There will be times when kids lose the plot when they lose a game — but if you stay out of it, they will soon be playing again, and that’s resilience.”

-Essentially, winning and losing are cornerstones of resilience in sports.
+Essentially, winning and losing are cornerstones of athlete resilience in sports.

 “That’s the value that sport and physical activity can play — and the worst thing you could do as a parent is say ‘Well, he gets really upset when he loses, so I’ll let him win.’
 Him becoming more resilient doesn’t mean he’s going to get less angry, but his levels will stay tolerable, which means he’ll calm down faster.”

-Kathryn suggests that there are some simple things coaches and parents can do through sport to support children in building resilience:
+Kathryn suggests that there are some simple things coaches and parents can do through sport to support children in building resilience and laying the foundations for good mental health:

 1. Create space for children to lead and to learn: Give them time to make up their own games and referee themselves, because all of the skills that they can develop through managing themselves will help them to build resilience and communication skills, and encourage teamwork.
 Let them decide who will referee.
-There will be arguing, negotiating, disappointment, and acceptance, and they will develop their own coping mechanisms when things don’t always go their own way.
+There will be arguing, negotiating, disappointment, and acceptance, and these are key components of resilience in sport.
+They will develop their own coping strategies when things don’t always go their own way.
 If we come along at the outset and say ‘You’re the coach, you’re the ref’, we take away that learning opportunity.

 2. Identify the learning moments within physical activity: Try listening and saying ‘Hey, what do you guys want to do today?
 Why don’t you set up a game?’
 Just set up an exercise and watch, and they will focus on what they need.
 They might say ‘We’re going to play six games and see who wins the most’, and you might realise that that approach is something you haven’t been doing.
 As adults we need to realise that we don’t have all the answers all the time.
 If we let children go with their gut a lot more, we can follow their lead, and this is massively important for helping them to develop resilience.